 Public safety answering point (PSAP) operators with medical dispatch responsibilities and all medical dispatch personnel (both public and private) should be trained and tested in accordance with the EMS Authority's Emergency Medical Dispatch Guidelines.

 All EMS dispatch personnel are required to be POST certified and required to attend an initial EMD training course.
-EMD was implemented in 2020, however an EMD policy is needed.
+EMD policies and procedures for the TCSO dispatch center were reviewed and approved by the TCEMSA in 2023.